 Monsoon brings rain and with it lush green landscape, gushing waterfalls, cloud covered mountains and vacant tourist places.
 This is the season of about 3-4 months where I venture on road trips within Karnataka at least twice.
 However, Covid played spoilsport on my road trips last year.
 With the deadly second wave, this year was no better, rather worse.
 Eventually, the lockdown was lifted around the time the monsoon set.
 My family was ready for the much awaited road trip, but we wanted to go away from the maddening crowd.

 Coorg, the coffee cup of India blossoms when it rains and that is one of my favorites, but the entire Bangalore was rushing to famous tourist places in Coorg.
 Hence, we narrowed down on North-East Coorg that borders Malnad region, famous for rainforest and Western Ghats.
 Somwarpet in Coorg is an offbeat destination and off the radar of majority of the tourists.
+In my opinion, the best time to visit Coorg is when it rains, provided you enjoy the rainy season.
 Tourist places in Somwarpet don't draw large crowds.
 It is also one of the hidden places to visit in South India during monsoon.

-The foyer of Homestay had a picture perfect view on a rainy day, an ideal place to have breakfast and enjoy the monsoon
+The verandah of Homestay had a picture perfect view on a rainy day, an ideal place to have breakfast and enjoy the monsoon

 Coorg has over 500 homestays that you can book online based on your preferences regarding the type of property and your budget.Coorg has over 500 homestay properties that you can reserve online based on your preferences regarding the type of property and your budget.
 Gowrikere homestay nestled in coffee, orange and spice plantations, was a simple and elegant place with no frills.
 A lake that comes alive only during the monsoon and the lush green surrounding just across the road offers tranquility of mother nature.
 You wake up to birds chirping and go to bed amid a high-pitched background hum of crickets and katydids.